-- "What Is a Messaging Bridge?" on page 2-1
+- Section 2.1, "What Is a Messaging Bridge?"

-- "Messaging Bridge Components" on page 2-2
+- Section 2.2, "Messaging Bridge Components"

-- "Configuring and Managing a Messaging Bridge" on page 2-6
+- Section 2.3, "Configuring and Managing a Messaging Bridge"

-What Is a Messaging Bridge?
+2.1 What Is a Messaging Bridge?

 The WebLogic Messaging Bridge is a forwarding mechanism that provides interoperability between WebLogic JMS implementations, and between JMS and other messaging products.
 Use the Messaging Bridge to integrate your messaging applications between: